 Health benefits for 1099 employees

 A health benefit is one of the most popular benefit options for 1099 employees.
-While contractors have the opportunity to purchase self employed health insurance, offering a health benefit can be advantageous.
-If you’re looking to give your contractors health coverage, you have a few options.
+While contractors have the opportunity to purchase self-employed health insurance, offering a health benefit can be advantageous.
+You have a few health insurance options if you want to give your contractors health coverage.

 Group health insurance

-You can offer health insurance coverage for 1099 employees.
-Employers can offer independent contractors the same group health insurance plan as their W-2 employees.
+Yes, you can offer health insurance coverage for 1099 employees.
+Employers can offer independent contractors the same group health insurance plan as their full-time employees.
 If you have many 1099 employees, this can help you increase your group health plan headcount and decrease your insurance premium costs per employee.
-Just keep in mind that some group health insurance providers won’t allow you to include contractors in your group policy.
+Just keep in mind that some group health insurance providers won't allow you to include contractors in your group policy.

-If your insurance company won’t allow you to add 1099 employees to your health insurance plan, there are plenty of health benefit options.
+If your insurance company doesn't allow you to add 1099 employees to your health insurance plan, there are plenty of alternative health benefit options.

 Health reimbursement arrangement (HRA)